splaisan/ngs-tools/locus2genes/README.md

 $>locus2genes.R -r 3:1:198022430,5:1:180915260
 ```

-The second file generated during this run is named 'entrezIDs_3-1-198022430_5-1-180915260_hs.txt' and contains **2593** entrezIDs.
+The second file generated during this run reports all genes on chr3 and chr5, it is named 'entrezIDs_3-1-198022430_5-1-180915260_hs.txt' and contains **2593** entrezIDs.

-### Using the background set for enrichment
+### Using the custom background set for GO enrichment

 ```
 $>locus2genes.R -r 3:3500000:4000000,5:1700000:1900000 -e yes -b yes -f entrezIDs_3-1-198022430_5-1-180915260_hs.txt
 ```

-The results of the enrichment are slightly different from above as expected from a more focussed background set.
+The results of the enrichment are slightly different from above, as expected with a more focussed background set.
+Thi sis obviously a toy example and you will need to build your own local background based on a relevant biological hypotheses.

 ```
 #### locus2genes (©SP:BITS2014, v1.0), 2014-06-102014-06-10 16:47:59